Equipment and Environment Requirements

 What to Expect on Test Day

 Learn what is expected of you and what you should expect when taking the test.

 Receive your scores and learn about retesting if needed.

-Knowing what to expect when you take your at home test will help you do your best on test day.
-Review this information to learn about the HiSET® exam at home, including what you'll need and how to prepare the room where you'll test.
+Knowing what to expect when you take your at home test will help ensure you're ready to do your best on test day.
+Review this information to learn about the at home testing procedures for the GACE® test, including the materials you'll need and how to prepare the room where you'll test.